 Substitutability at Home: Long-Run Effects of Access to Infant Formula on Maternal Labor Supply

 I received a fellowship from the Larsson-Rosenquist Foundation Center for the Economics of Breastfeeding for this project.
 The Center is housed at the University of Zurich, where I presented a project proposal in June 2025.
+Here is a non-technical summary of the project idea.